«

 • 2 cups of coffee sweetened to your tasting

-• 3 cups of Mascarpone cheese
+• 2½ cups of Mascarpone cheese

 • unsweetened cocoa powder

-6. Take a deep casserole dish where will put together our Tiramisu.
+5. Take a deep casserole dish where will put together our Tiramisu.

-8. When the first layer of lady fingers is finished, cover it generously with custard.
+7. When the first layer of lady fingers is finished, cover it generously with custard.
 Sprinkle with cocoa powder.

-10. Finish preparing the Tiramisu with a layer of lady fingers and a good sprinkle of cocoa powder.
+9. Finish preparing the Tiramisu with a good sprinkle of cocoa powder over the custard layer.

 Leave a Reply